IIIF/api/source/api/presentation/3.0/index.md

 The URI of the Canvas _MUST_ be repeated in the `target` property of the Annotation, or the `source` property of a Specific Resource used in the `target` property.

-Additional features of the [Web Annotation][webanno] data model _MAY_ also be used, such as selecting a segment of the Canvas or content resource, or embedding the comment or transcription within the Annotation.
+Additional features of the [Web Annotation][org-w3c-webanno] data model _MAY_ also be used, such as selecting a segment of the Canvas or content resource, or embedding the comment or transcription within the Annotation.
 The use of these advanced features sometimes results in situations where the `target` is not a content resource, but instead a SpecificResource, a Choice, or other non-content object.
 Implementations should check the `type` of the resource and not assume that it is always content to be rendered.

 ``` json-doc